darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 The _color balance RGB_ module is an improvement over the [American Society of Cinematographers Color Decision List](https://en.wikipedia.org/wiki/ASC_CDL) (ASC CDL), and uses alpha masks to allow the effect to be properly split between shadows and highlights.
 The classic CDL acts on the entire luminance range, and each of its parameters is given more weight on some parts of the image only as a side-effect of the mathematics.

 This module works, for the most part (_4 ways_, _chroma_, _vibrance_, _contrast_), in a linear RGB color space designed specifically for color-grading.
 This color space exhibits a uniform spacing of perceptual hues while retaining a physically-scaled luminance[^1].
 The perceptual part of the module (_saturation_ and _brilliance_) works in the JzAzBz[^2] color space, which provides a perceptual scaling of both lightness and chromaticity suitable for HDR images.
-Both color spaces ensure that saturation and chroma changes take place at constant hue, which is not the case for most other saturation operators in darktable (notably in the older [_color balance_](./color-balance.md) module).
+Both color spaces ensure that saturation and chroma changes take place at constant hue, which is not the case for most other saturation operators in Ansel (notably in the older [_color balance_](./color-balance.md) module).

 [^1]: Richard A. Kirk, Chromaticity coordinates for graphic arts based on CIE 2006 LMS with even spacing of Munsell colours, 2019. <https://doi.org/10.2352/issn.2169-2629.2019.27.38>